 The following factors will be taken into account when assessing the application:

-- the quality of the project (clearly defined objectives of the project and the activities leading to their achievement),
+- the quality of the project (clearly defined objectives and the activities leading to their achievement),

-- the societal importance of the topic and the contribution to the public debate,
+- the societal importance of the topic and the contribution to public debate,

-- the professional credibility of the author / editorial staff and the persons involved in the implementation,
+- the professional credibility of the author / editorial staff and the individuals involved in the project,

-- the probability that the applicant will be focused on resolving journalism in the future.
+- the likelihood that the applicant will continue doing solutions journalism in the future.

-Each request will be judged by a commission composed of representatives Transitions and Solutions Journalism Network.
-This commission will select the winning candidates to be announced on October 1, 2018.
-The grant recipients have three months (until December 31, 2018) to publish their work.
+Each request will be assessed by a jury made up of representatives of Transitions and the local partner in the particular country.
+This jury will select and announce the winning candidates.
+The grant recipients will have three months to publish their work.

-After publishing the story, the grantee is required to submit a report of a minimum of 4,000 characters on his/her practical experience with the use of Solutions Journalism.
-Each published story needs to include following statement: “Report / Contribution / article was created thanks to the support of Transitions.”
+After publishing the story, the grantee is required to submit a report of a minimum of 4,000 characters on his/her practical experience with the use of solutions journalism and to agree that Transitions and/or SJN may use all or parts of the final report for promotional or training purposes.